 with $t=|\nabla \rho|/(2 \phi_2(\zeta) k_\s \rho)$ and the gradient correction

 where

 and

 and the value of $A(0)$ is given after Eq.~(\ref{epscunifsmallrs}).
-In Eq.~(\ref{betamu}), $\beta = 0.066725$ is the second-order gradient coefficient of the standard PBE correlation functional and $\alpha_\c = 2.78$ is a damping parameter optimized on the He atom.
+In Eq.~(\ref{betamu}), $\beta = 0.066725$ is the second-order gradient coefficient of the standard PBE correlation functional and $\alpha_\c = 2.78$ is a damping parameter optimized for the He atom.

 For $\mu=0$, this short-range PBE exchange-correlation functional reduces to the standard PBE exchange-correlation functional and for large $\mu$ it reduces to the short-range LDA exchange-correlation functional.